marcpaterno/spack_retreat/recipe_maintenance.md

 The reason for having the fork is to allow us to modify recipes which we need to modify on our own time scale.
 The Spack team sometimes delays the merging of a pull request (PR) into the Spack recipe repository.
-By maintaining our own fork, we can accept merge requests more quickly and then feed them back to the main Spack recipe repository.
+By maintaining our own fork, we can make acceptable locally-originated changes available to our users more quickly than otherwise would be the case.

 Maintenance of the fork is not free.
 The main Spack recipe repository is updated frequently, and so we will need to automate the updating of the fork.